-This is the invitation the Apostle Peter was describing on the Day of Pentecost when he said: "For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call" (Acts 2:39).

-Here we see that God offers His gift of the Holy Spirit not just to the "you" who heard Peter speaking on Pentecost, but also to those who are "your children"-the offspring of Christian parents-and to those who "are afar off, as many as the Lord our God will call"-those whom God will call over time.
+This is the invitation the Apostle Peter was describing on the Day of Pentecost when he said, "For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call" (Acts 2:39).
+Here we see that God offers His gift of the Holy Spirit not just to the "you" who heard Peter speaking on Pentecost, but also to the offspring of Christian parents and to those whom God will call over time.